ajaska/mailgun-file-relay/README.md

+### Mailgun File Relay ###

-Lets you bounce emails through Mailgun without exposing your API key.
-Whoo.
+Lets you bounce files through Mailgun to your email address, without exposing your API key or target email.
+Neato.